Redshift Serverless

 Source

-Redshift Serverless uses the Redshift Data API to access data stored in Redshift.
+Redshift Serverless may use either the Redshift Data API or a VPC endpoint to access data stored in Redshift.
 Unlike our standard Redshift connector, Serverless utilizes IAM roles for authorization.

 The role should should have permission for the following IAM actions :